 Malwarebytes includes an effective anti-malware engine that uses a huge malware database alongside heuristic analysis to block all kinds of malware threats, including trojans, worms, rootkits, and more.

-I downloaded an online archive containing 1,000s of known malware samples to my Windows 11 PC and then ran a full system scan.
+I downloaded an archive containing 1,000s of known malware samples to my Windows 11 PC and then ran a full system scan.
 Malwarebytes completed it in about 3 hours and found 95% of the malware samples — which is pretty good (but not perfect).

 TotalAV uses Avira’s anti-malware engine.
 This is excellent because Avira’s anti-malware engine is among the best on the market.
 Like Malwarebytes, it uses heuristic analysis and a huge malware database, allowing it to find all kinds of malware threats — including zero-day threats.